Bombero Infernal

-Guillermo Martinez Cid (born July 29, 1972 in Mexico City, Mexico) is a Mexican luchador, or professional wrestler known under a variety of ring names, primarily Bombero Infernal.
+Guillermo Martinez Cid (born July 29, 1972) is a Mexican luchador, or professional wrestler, known under a variety of ring names, primarily Bombero Infernal.
 He was the first person to wrestle under the name AK-47 but was later replaced, he also worked as Matrix, Kraneo, Capitán Muerte and Temerario Infernal.
 He is a freelance wrestler on the Mexican independent circuit and has worked on a regular basis for International Wrestling Revolution Group (IWRG) over the years.
 His son is currently wrestling as Matrix, Jr.

 Professional wrestling career

 Guillermo Martinez made his professional wrestling debut on July 24, 1988, three days before his 16th birthday.
 Between his debut in 1988 and 1996 it has not been verified which ring names he worked under, based partly on the fact that lucha libre has a tradition of keeping the real names of masked wrestlers a closely guarded secret unless they are unmasked.
 Martinez confirmed his debut date but never confirmed which names he used before becoming "Bombero Infernal" ("The Firefighter") in 1996.